-You can use the content below to share with clients before their first Telehealth session.
+You can use the content below to share with clients before their first Telehealth appointment.

 Tip: Want this content in a beautifully designed handout you can share with clients today?
 Here's the PDF version of the content below.

 This guide includes basic tips and instructions on how to join a video appointment, as well as some FAQs to make your first video call a success.

 To prepare, please review the following information before your first video appointment.
 You may still have questions, so please do not hesitate to reach out to me.

 Telehealth allows us to connect anywhere with secure and convenient appointments that save you time and hassle.
 There's no need to deal with traffic when you can schedule and attend your appointments directly from a laptop or mobile device.